gconfs-conferences/csharp-2018/slides.md

 ## Logical operators

-> - How to combine multiple boolean ?
+> - How to combine multiple boolean?

 > - `&&`{.cs}
 > - `||`{.cs}

-> - And if we want to negate a boolean ?
+> - And if we want to negate a boolean?

 > - `!`{.cs}